AVEVA/CONNECT-data-services-developer-docs/content/communities/community-administration.md

 	If you invite a tenant to the community but they do not receive it, you can resend the invitation.

-- <xref:managecommunityusers>
+- <xref:community-add-users>

-	Add or remove users within your tenant as community members.
+	Add users within your tenant as community members.

+- <xref:community-remove-users>

+	Remove users within your tenant as community members.

+- <xref:community-remove-yourself>

+	Remove yourself as a community member.

 - <xref:managecommunityclients>